 Blue Nose Pitbull vs. Red Nose Pitbull: What’s The Difference?

-The difference between a blue nose and a red nose is that the blue nose has a blue nose, and the red-nose has a, you guessed it, red-nose.
+The difference between the two is the nose and coat coloring.
 The blue nose is as a result of a diluted recessive gene, and the red nose is a result of another rare recessive gene.
 Both the blue and the red-nose are rarer than the standard black-nose Pitbull.

 How Do I Know if I Have a Blue Nose Pitbull?

 If you stood your blue nose Pitbull next to any black-nosed dog (which is the majority of dogs) you’d be able to instantly tell the difference.
-Of course, he hasn’t got a blue nose, as that would look pretty odd.
-Instead, it’s a more subtle grayish-blue, which is diluted black.
-The blue-nosed Pitbull is the same as any other Pitbull, except he has a blue nose and increased health concerns.
+Their noses are s a more subtle grayish-blue, which is diluted black.

-Can I Register my Blue Nose Pitbull with the AKC?
+Can I Register my Dog with the AKC?

 No. Unfortunately, the American Kennel Club does not recognize the American Pitbull Terrier as a breed.
 Instead, you will have to register him with the United Kennel Club.
-And thankfully, they accept blue-nosed Pitbulls.
+And thankfully, they accept this coat color.
 The only color that they do not recognize is the merle coat and those Pitbulls with albinism.

 This is dependent on where you live, but if Pitbulls are allowed, the blue nose is allowed too.
 Some geographic areas have breed restrictions.
-If the Pitbull is banned in a particular area, so too is the blue nose Pitbull.
-If you are thinking about welcoming a blue nose into your life, be sure to check out your local laws, as well as tenancy agreements and insurance requirements, etc.
+If the Pitbull is banned in a particular area, so too is this variation of the breed.
+If you are thinking about welcoming one into your life, be sure to check out your local laws, as well as tenancy agreements and insurance requirements, etc.

-So, there you have it, everything that you need to know about the blue-nosed American Pitbull Terrier, and his blue nose.
-As well as everything else that you need to understand if you are thinking about welcoming this guy into your life.
+So, there you have it, everything that you need to know about the blue nosed American Pitbull Terrier, and his blue nose.
+As well as everything else that you need to understand if you are thinking about welcoming this pup into your life.

 Hopefully, we have made your decision a little clearer if you were wondering whether he is the right canine for you.
 As well as putting straight some Pitbull truths and myths.
 Overall, just like any Pitbull, he makes a fantastic family pet and a loyal sidekick.
 He also makes a hardworking ranch colleague if you need to employ a canine herder.